Synthetics Test Settings

 • HTTP Latency: HTTP latency in standard deviation or in milliseconds.

-• Certificate Expiry: Set the number of days before expiration when you’ll be notified of your certificates expiring and what color the lozenge should be for each state (appears under the Certificate Expiry column of the test’s Details page).
+• Certificate Expiry: The number of days that you'll be notified in advance of the expiration of a certificate, as well as what color the lozenge should be for each state (appears under the Certificate Expiry column of the Test Details page).

-• Response Time: DNS response time in standard deviation or in milliseconds.
+• DNS Response Time: DNS response time in standard deviation or in milliseconds.

 • Transaction time: Elapsed time of transaction.